bcochofel/vagrant-monitoring-stack/README.md

       proxy: true
 ```

+Karma can be accessed on both mon-1 and mon-2 so you can use LB to manage HA.

 ## grafana/config.grafana

+You can configure Grafan two ways:

+- each grafana configured with datasource to the prometheus running on the same server;
+- each grafana configured with datasource to the M3DB LTS;

+For the first option change PROM_SERVER_ADDR to mon-1 or mon-2 respectively.
-Change the variables PROM_SERVER_ADDR and PROM_SERVER_PORT to mon-lts and 7201 respectively.
+For the second change the variables PROM_SERVER_ADDR and PROM_SERVER_PORT to mon-lts and 7201 respectively.

 ## alertmanager/alertmanager.yml